 It is notable that the E-M1 II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The X-A5 lacks such a headphone port.

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the X-A5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-A5 and the E-M1 II are recent models that are part of the current product line-up.
-The E-M1 II replaced the earlier Olympus E-M1, while the X-A5 followed on from the Fujifilm X-A3.
+The E-M1 II is a recent model that features in the current product line-up of Olympus.
+In contrast, the X-A5 has been discontinued (but it can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-A5 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.